Jerry-G/processing-midi-synthesizer/README.md

 ```

 # Contribution
 Although this is a silly project with no real purpose, there might be some impovements or errors, especially on windows, and your contribution is deeply appreciated.
+Ideally someone could contribute a windows batch or powershell equivalent of the play.sh script.